loader-logo

 Herbivores, Source: Active Wild

 The next step in the food chain are the herbivores, or primary consumers.
 These organisms, like rabbits or cows, eat the producers and absorb some of the energy stored in the glucose through a process called cellular respiration.
-However, not all the energy from the plants is transferred to the herbivore.
-Some is used by the plant for its own life processes, some is lost as heat, and some remains in parts of the plant that aren’t eaten.
+However, the herbivore does not receive all the energy from the plants.
+The plant uses some energy for its own life processes, loses some as heat, and retains some in parts that aren’t eaten.

 Carnivores and Beyond: Secondary and Tertiary Consumers